 The stickiest messes happen when your cat steps on clumping clay litter that’s wet from urine.
 Although you can’t prevent your cat from stepping in litter they’ve just peed on, you can prevent them from stepping in older clumps that may still be wet.

-Litter boxes should be scooped at least once a day (here’s why it’s so important to keep the litter box clean).
+Litter boxes should be scooped at least once a day.
 But if you’re constantly dealing with litter stuck to your cat’s paws, consider scooping twice a day or more.

 You may also add an extra litter box so your cat is more likely to find a clean spot (here’s why you need 2 litter boxes for one cat).
 Or try a bigger litter box; here are the largest ones on the market.